liamkronman/dynamix/README.md

 │   ├── test_integration.py # The file to run the system!
 │   └── ...
 │
-├── dynamix-app/        # Folder for the Dynamix app
+├── dynamix-app/        # Folder for Dynamix app that streams video with client and plays audio in the backend │   ├── backend/
-│   ├── index.html      # Main HTML file
-│   ├── styles.css      # CSS styles
-│   └── ...
+│   └── frontend
+│
 │
 ├── songs/              # Contains songs used in the system │